vitringr/vault/nodes/SQLite.md

 **Serverless**: Does not require a separate server process.
 The database is stored in a single (`.sqlite` or `.db`) local file.

+**Raw**: Interacts with the raw filesystem, reading/writing directly to the file.

 **Self-contained**: Requires minimal setup.
 No installation or administration needed.
 The entire database is a single cross-platform file.

 **Zero Configuration**: No need for configuration files or user management.